-- Check with the school if they will allow your child to use word or a similar product to produce written homework instead of writing it by hand.
+- Check with the school if they will allow your child to use a word or a similar product to produce written homework instead of writing it by hand.

 - Use calculators earlier if possible in primary school.
 A lot of primary schools now use calculators from 4th class anyway.

-- From my discussions with students the new maths curriculum is very “english written” based, so a lot of reading.
+- From my discussions with students, the new maths curriculum is very “English written” based, so a lot of reading.
 This has according to my research made it a more difficult exam for children with dyslexia but don’t give up.
 Most parents end up using private tutors in secondary level and this one to one support should help.

 - These websites will help further your research into AT:

 UCC Assistive Technology Outreach have online videos showing how to use AT at

 Dyslexia Association of Ireland (www.dyslexia.ie) and UrAbility (www.urability.com) have courses on AT.